bgriffith/polymer-voting/README.md

 ## Polypol

-### Vote tracking system built with polymer and firebase
+### Vote tracking system built with Polymer and Firebase